 It wasn’t until the year 1929 that Payten had his first starters in the A.J.C.
 Derby when he prepared both Lorason and Cathmar for Hunter White and his wife, although it was a hopeless quest with Phar Lap in the field.
 Next came Erragon and Pretzel in the 1931 renewal of the race, the former owned by Hunter White and the latter by Bayly and his brother Leo, but neither horse proved up to running into a place behind Ammon Ra.
 Not that Pretzel proved a failure on the racecourse.
 In 1932 the A.J.C.
 Summer Cup proved a soft snap for Pretzel and in the following year, he won the V.R.C.
 Hotham Handicap.
 The day that Pretzel won the Hotham, Carefree won the V.R.C.
 Cantala Stakes, giving Bayly his first double at Flemington.
-I might mention here that for many years Payten had an arrangement with the Melbourne trainer Elwood Fisher that when he, Payten, raced horses in Melbourne they would be stabled at Fisher’s and visa versa when Fisher raced horses in Sydney.
+I might mention here that for many years Payten had an arrangement with the Melbourne trainer Elwood Fisher that when he, Payten, raced horses in Melbourne they would be stabled at Fisher’s and vice versa when Fisher raced horses in Sydney.

 It was in 1935 that Payten, on newspaper form at least, appeared to have his best A.J.C.
 Derby prospect with Hadrian owned by Colin Stephen.
 This colt by Tippler won both the Hobartville Stakes and Canterbury Guineas very easily and then merely fell in to win the Rosehill Guineas by a neck from Allunga after establishing a good lead early in the race.
 Payten knew that Hadrian would hit a wall if asked to extend his speed to the stamina required of the Derby trip and had no hesitation scratching the colt from the race that was ultimately shared by Allunga and Homer.
 Sadly, Hadrian later injured a suspensory ligament which ultimately saw him retired from the racecourse without ever realising his full potential.